hramkumar/aws-poc-architectures/aws-poc-serverless-architecture.md

 3. Choose Create API.

 4. On the Actions menu, choose `Create Resource`.
 5. Input `DynamoDBManager` in the Resource Name, Resource Path will get populated.
 Click "Create Resource"
 6. Select `DynamoDBManager` and on the Actions menu, choose `Create Method`.

-7. Open the method menu by choosing the down arrow, and choose POST.
+7. Open the method menu by choosing the down arrow, and choose `POST`.
 Save your changes by choosing the check mark.
 8. In the POST - Setup pane, configure the following settings:
 * Integration type: Lambda Function
 * AWS Region: us-east-1
 9. The integration will come up automatically with "Lambda Function" option selected.
 Select `POC-Lambda-Test-1` function that we created earlier.
+10. On the pop-up "Add Permission to Lambda Function" clock on OK.

 ### Deploy the API